KennethTrecy/chearmyp_token/README.md

 		```

 5. *Othertongue*.
 These tokens contain a different language from the rest of the document.
 Their
     syntax is similar to *comments*.
-Due to the variety of languages, there are concepts that have
+Due to the variety of languages, there are concepts also, that
-		no direct translation to the current concept.
-However, they must be contained to a *complex*.
+    have no direct translation to the current concept.
+However, *othertongues* must be contained to
+    a *complex*.
 		- *Line* othertongue.
 These othertoungues are similar to *line* comments.
 Their containment must
 			be expressed by indention using tab(s) or in one line after the *complex*.
 			```
-			spelled_out_numbers
+			numbers
+				0|
 				= zero
+				1|
 				= one
-				= two
 				= ...

-			# Kilig is a Filipino word with no direct translation to English
-			excited butterflies = Kilig
+			attacher = a pair of concepts that attach to other complex or simplex
 			```
 		- *Block* othertongue.
 These othertongues are similar to *block* comments.
 Instead of pound
 			signs, they are identified using three equal signs(`===`).